 There is some corner of the internet that is forever furious.

 For golf, that corridor is occupied by the World Handicap System.
-It’s coming up four years since the global unification of handicaps arrived in Great Britain & Ireland and yet there remains little to match it for debate and drama.
+The global unification of handicaps arrived in Great Britain & Ireland at the end of 2020 and yet there remains little to match it for debate and drama.

 Much like Brexit, it splits opinion in tribal fashion.
 Either, as the R&A and USGA would like to see it, WHS opens the game up and makes it more accessible to anyone who wants to track their progress.